 - Unexplained pink to purple stretch marks on your abdomen or back?

 Physiological effects of high cortisol

 Prediabetes.
 The primary job of cortisol is to raise blood glucose.
-Even small increases in cortisol such as those encountered when you drink coffee, can increase your blood sugar and improve insulin resistance, both precursors to prediabetes.
+Therefore, even increases in cortisol, such as those encountered when you drink coffee, can increase your blood sugar and improve insulin resistance, both precursors to prediabetes.

 Obesity.
-High cortisol will cause you to put on weight, especially around your middle, where fat cells have four times more cortisol receptors than elsewhere in your body.
+Elevated cortisol will cause you to put on weight, especially around your middle, where fat cells have four times more cortisol receptors than elsewhere.

 Depression.
-People with long-term high cortisol experience problems with emotional perception, processing and regulation, similar to symptoms found in depression.
+People with long-term heightened cortisol experience problems with emotional perception, processing and regulation, similar to symptoms found in depression.

 Delayed wound healing.
-Research has shown that high cortisol is associated with slow wound healing.
+Research has shown that elevated cortisol is associated with slow wound healing.

 Infertility and polycystic ovarian syndrome (PCOS).
 PCOS, the top reason for infertility, has been linked to high cortisol.